MicrosoftDocs/mixed-reality/mixed-reality-docs/research-mode.md

 * **Gyro** – Used by the system to determine rotations.
 * **Magnetometer** – Used by the system to estimate absolute orientation.

+> [!IMPORTANT]
+> Research Mode is currently in Public Preview.
+It was added as part of the [Windows 10 April 2018 Update](release-notes-april-2018.md) for HoloLens and isn't available on earlier releases.

 ![Research Mode app screenshot](images/sensor-stream-viewer.jpg)<br>
 *A mixed reality capture of a test application that displays the eight sensor streams available in Research mode*

-> [!NOTE]
-> The Research Mode feature was added as part of the [Windows 10 April 2018 Update](release-notes-april-2018.md) for HoloLens, and is not available on earlier releases.

 ## Usage